 We are all protected by certain legal rights that seek to provide each of us with fair treatment and quality care, safe from discrimination, fear or abuse.
-Understanding your legal rights, benefits and obligations is crucial to maximizing the use of the services and supports.

 There are a number of ways in which you can plan in advance for your health care when you can no longer make decisions for yourself or when you may be near the end of your life.
 Sometimes these documents are called “Advance Directives.”
-One is the appointment of a Health Care Representative, someone you trust who can make healthcare decisions for you if you are unable.
+One is the appointment of a Health Care Representative, someone you trust who can make health care decisions for you if you are unable.
 Another is the creation of a Living Will, which defines medical interventions or life support measures you want or do not want at the end of life.
 You may also designate in advance a person to supervise your affairs if you are unable to do so.
 And you can decide in advance to donate your body or organs after your death.
 More detail on each of these is below.

-You can appoint an individual to make any and all healthcare decisions in the event that you are unable to do so yourself by completing an "Appointment of Healthcare Representative" form.
+You can appoint an individual to make any and all health care decisions in the event that you are unable to do so yourself by completing an “Appointment of Health Care Representative” form.
 Download the form here.

-There are important reasons to appoint a healthcare representative.
+There are important reasons to appoint a health care representative.
 These include:

-Make sure to appoint someone you trust who will honor your wishes, be available when needed, and advocate on your behalf
+Make sure to appoint someone you trust who will honor your wishes, be available when needed and advocate on your behalf.

 In Connecticut, the legal document that expresses your wishes concerning health care at the end of life is called a “living will” or “health care instructions.”
 Currently, a living will or health care instructions permits you to state your wishes regarding any and all health care decisions, including life-support systems, surgery, antibiotics or other medical treatments in the event that you are terminally ill, permanently unconscious or unable to communicate.
 It can also dictate the level and type of life support you want and under what conditions it should be received.